openmobilityfoundation/mobility-data-specification/policy/README.md

 3. Tooling companies that want to create applications for policy-creation and editing

 <a name="background"></a>
-##Background
+## Background

-The goal of this specificiation is to enable Agencies to create, revise, and publish machine-readable micromobility policy, as set of rules for individual and collective micromobility device behavior exhibited by both providers and riders.
+The goal of this specification is to enable Agencies to create, revise, and publish machine-readable micromobility policy, as set of rules for individual and collective micromobility device behavior exhibited by both providers and riders.
 Examples of policies include:

 * City-wide and localized caps (e.g. “Minimum 500 and maximum 3000 scooters within city boundaries”)
 * Exclusion zones (e.g. “No scooters are permitted in this district on weekends”)